EmuELEC/gptokeyb/README.md

 `HOTKEY+D-PAD RIGHT` to send `ENTER`

 #### Interactive Text Input
-Interactive Text Entry mode is enabled by launching GPtoKEYB with command line option `"textinput"` or by environment variable `TEXTINPUTINTERACTIVE = "Y"` , and is triggered with `HOTKEY+D-PAD DOWN`.
+Interactive Text Entry mode is enabled by launching GPtoKEYB with command line option `"textinput"` or by environment variable `TEXTINPUTINTERACTIVE="Y"` , and is triggered with `HOTKEY+D-PAD DOWN`.
 Once activated, Interactive Text Entry mode works similarly to entering initials for game highscores, with `D-PAD UP/DOWN` switching between letters for the currently selected character, `D-PAD RIGHT` moving to next character, `D-PAD LEFT` deleting and moving back one character, `SELECT/HOTKEY` cancelling interactive text entry, and `START` to confirm and exit interactive text entry. `A` sends `ENTER KEY` in interactive text entry mode.

 ##### Interactive Input Mode Controls
 ```